• Skip to main content

 • Freezing And Storing Instructions

-• Easy Gluten Free Dinner Recipes
+• Easy + Quick Dinner Recipes

 Pan Seared Pork Chops in a pan after cooking

-Pan Seared Pork Chops ingredients
+Ingredients For Pan Seared Pork Chops

-• Pork chops - I’ve used bone-in pork chops but you could also use boneless chops instead.
+• Pork chops - I’ve used bone-in pork chops, but you could also use boneless chops instead.
 Keep in mind that boneless pork chops will cook much faster.
-Thicker cut pork chops can also be chosen for this recipe which will provide extra juicy pork chops although they will need additional stovetop cooking.
+Thicker-cut pork chops can also be chosen for this recipe, which will provide extra juicy pork chops, although they will need additional stovetop cooking.

 • Garlic powder - For a more intense garlicky flavor use 1 large garlic clove, minced.